microsoft/ML-For-Beginners/5-Clustering/2-K-Means/README.md

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/29/)

-In this lesson, you will learn how to create clusters using Scikit-Learn and the Nigerian music dataset you imported earlier.
+In this lesson, you will learn how to create clusters using Scikit-learn and the Nigerian music dataset you imported earlier.
 We will cover the basics of K-Means for Clustering.
 Keep in mind that, as you learned in the earlier lesson, there are many ways to work with clusters and the method you use depends on your data.
 We will try K-Means as it's the most common Clustering technique.
 Let's get started!

 Terms you will learn about: